 Employees in job classifications that involve supervision as a part of their regularly assigned duties are required to complete the supervisory development program, “Positive Start Flex.”

 The County also requires additional mandatory training which includes: Basic Awareness under the Health Insurance Portability and Accountability Act (HIPAA), Introduction to Records Management, FEMA/NIMS, and Kronos Time and Attendance online and classroom training.
 Contact the HIPAA Privacy and Security Officer in the Office of Intergovernmental Affairs and Professional Standards for questions on HIPAA training.
 For questions on the Introduction to Records Management training, contact the Records Center in the Records, Taxes and Treasury Division.
 The Emergency Management Division provides FEMA/NIMS (National Incident Management System) training.
 For questions on the Kronos Time and Attendance training, contact Enterprise Technology Services (ETS).

 Broward County has a process for receiving and responding to media inquiries.
-All media inquiries received by staff should be responded to with accuracy as soon as possible.
-Check with your director for agency specific policies.
+All media inquiries received by staff should be responded to with accuracy on a timely basis.
+Check with your Director for agency specific policies.
 To ensure accurate information, staff at the Division Director level or higher should respond to media inquiries that relate to policy issues.
 Media contacts should be reported to the Department Director, who will notify the County Administrator, Deputy County Administrator and the Office of Public Communications.
 The Office of Public Communications will forward media inquiries of a non-routine nature to the Board of County Commissioners.
-For more information and tips on effectively handling media inquiries, visit the BC-Net and click OFFICE OF PUBLIC COMMUNICATIONS under AGENCIES.
+For more information and tips on effectively handling media inquiries, visit the BC-Net and select OFFICE OF PUBLIC COMMUNICATIONS under AGENCIES.

-County employees are subject to preplacement (post-offer) occupational medical exams, including a medical questionnaire, a medical examination and drug screening as appropriate to their position.
+County employees may be subject to preplacement (post-offer) occupational medical exams, including a medical questionnaire, a medical examination and drug screening as appropriate to their position.

 Promotional and lateral transfers may require additional occupational medical exams, depending on the potential occupational risks associated with their new position.